 A cholesteatoma can happen for several reasons:

 - You get an ear infection or injury.
-Sometimes after an operation on your ear, a cold, or an allergy, your Eustachian tubes get weak and create a vacuum in your ear.
-This sucks in your eardrum, making it a sac -- the perfect place for skin cells to collect.
+Sometimes after an operation on your ear, a cold, or an allergy, your Eustachian tube doesn't work normally.
+A vacuum is created in your middle ear, which sucks in your ear drum, making a sac -- the perfect place for skin cells to collect.
 Cholesteatomas caused by ear infections are the most common kind.

 - You have a problem with a Eustachian tube.
 If the tube that connects your ear and your nose doesn't work the way it should, your eardrum can't handle changes in pressure well.
 That can make it collapse and become a pocket.
 Skin cells build up in the pocket and form a cholesteatoma.